 Quite simply, gains on the sale of real estate fall into three neat little buckets: ordinary, long term capital gain, Sec 1231 gain.
 Based on a facts and circumstances approach, two investors holding an identical property can have completely different tax outcomes upon their disposition.
 Therefore, it’s important to note that the type or condition of the property holds very little importance, whereas WHO owns that property is the driving force in calculation of this gain.
 Dealers in real estate typically will fall into the ordinary bucket, whereas investors can avail themselves of some sort of capital gain treatment under IRC 1221 or IRC 1231.

 So what are dealers and what are investors?
 The courts primarily look at whether the investor acquires and holds property primarily (as a first priority) for sale to customers.
 Investors are acquiring property primarily for investment purposes and not for sale.
 This may still be hard to determine, so some key factors to consider would be things like the number of times the taxpayer sells properties, the extent of improvements made to a property, the initial primary purpose of the acquisition, the holding period, and the manner in which property was acquired.
 I wish there was a bright line test to help determine whether or not a taxpayer falls into one category or another, but that’s basically what the tax courts are there to decide.
 My recommendation is that if you’re seeking to be an investor, you build facts and circumstances that support you NOT looking like a dealer.
-[Customized Real Estate Tax Strategies]
+[Real Estate Tax Accountants]

 A Set of Stories.